What is Combivent Respimat?

 a seizure disorder such as epilepsy;

 enlarged prostate, problems with urination.

-Albuterol and ipratropium inhalation is usually used 4 times per day.
+Combivent Respimat is usually used 4 times per day.
 Follow your doctor's dosing instructions very carefully.
 Do not use more than 6 inhalations in a 24-hour period.

 Overuse of this medicine may increase the risk of death.
 It is critical that you use only the prescribed dose of this medicine.

-You do not need to shake Combivent Respimat before use.
+You do not need to shake the inhaler before use.

 Uncap the mouthpiece of the inhaler.
 Breathe out fully.
 Put the mouthpiece into your mouth and close your lips.
 Keep your eyes closed to prevent spraying any medicine into your eyes.
 Breathe in slowly while pressing the dose-release button on the inhaler.
 Hold your breath for 10 seconds, then breathe out slowly.

 Close the cap until you use your inhaler again.

 Carefully follow all directions for cleaning your specific inhaler device once per week.

 Keep track of the number of sprays you have used.
 Throw away the Combivent Respimat inhaler canister after 3 months or 120 sprays, whichever comes first.